coreboot/coreboot/Documentation/tutorial/part1.md

 for Debian (apt-get), Fedora (dnf) and Arch Linux (pacman) based package management systems.
 Use the instructions according to your system.

+To test the toolchain and make sure it works, we will build coreboot for an emulated system provided by QEMU.
+This allows you to get familiar with the general process of configuring and building coreboot without needing to flash any hardware.

+**IMPORTANT:**
+**Do not attempt to flash the coreboot ROM built here to a real board**

+coreboot is board specific, so a ROM built for one board model (such as the QEMU emulation boards) cannot be expected to work on a different board.
+You must reconfigure coreboot for your board and rebuild the ROM before flashing it to a physical system.

 **Note: Summaries of each of the steps are at the end of the document.**